Skip to content

 “What we mean by media machine is the consistent flow of relevant, value-adding content.
 We want to act more like a media company than we do like a tech company.”

-B2B influencers can bring a lot to the table when it comes to contributing towards content.
+B2B influencers can contribute a lot to content.
 Below are four examples.

 1. Lending their professional authority